MihailValkov/pizza-masterpiece/client/README.md

 - Catalog (Home page) - This page is `loading lazily`.
 When the user open the page for the first time, up to 8 products from the database are displayed and the data will continue to load when the user reaches the bottom of the content.
 - Login - allows a user to gain access to an application by entering their `email` and `password`;
 - Register - allows a visitors to create a new account by entering their `email`, `password` and `repeat password`;
-- Product detail - A product detail page provides information on for a specific product.
-This information includes `size`, `dough`, `ingredients`, `possible extras`, `price`, and other relevant information customers want to know before purchasing;
+- Product detail - A product detail page provides information for a specific product.
+This information includes `size`, `dough`, `ingredients`, `possible extras`, `final price`, and other relevant information customers want to know before purchasing;
 - Cart - The shopping cart is a place where customers can store the products they can buy after viewing the goods.
 - Favorites - A wishlist of products that a customer can save to transfer to the cart later;
 - Checkout - This process starts the moment a customer decides they've filled their cart with everything they wanted and are ready to place their order;